-Physical Activity and Diet Assessment of Child Care (PANDA) is an assessment of nutrition and physical activity practices and policies of rural and urban child care centers, some of whom are participating in the Child and Adult Care Food Program (CACFP).
+Physical Activity and Diet Assessment of Child Care (PANDA) was an assessment of nutrition and physical activity practices and policies of rural and urban child care centers, some of whom are participating in the Child and Adult Care Food Program (CACFP).

-PURPOSE.
-To assess the nutrition and physical activity practices, policies and environments in three southern states: Mississippi, Kentucky, and Georgia.
+PURPOSE: To assess the nutrition and physical activity practices, policies and environments in three southern states: Mississippi, Kentucky, and Georgia.

 - In each of the three states, a random sample of centers was selected, stratified by geographic region (rural/urban), participation in the CACFP, and Head Start status, and the self-report version of the Environment and Policy Assessment and Observation (EPAO) tool for child care centers was administered to the center director and 1-2 preschool classroom staff at each center.